Convergence of Decentralized Stochastic Subgradient-based Methods for Nonsmooth Nonconvex functions: Convergence Properties of Decentralized Stochastic Subgradient-based Methods

 \subsection{Decentralized SGD with gradient-tracking technique}

-The decentralized SGD method with gradient-tracking technique (DSGD-T) is another widely employed stochastic (sub)gradient method in decentralized learning.
+The decentralized SGD method with gradient-tracking technique (DSGD-T) is another widely employed stochastic (sub)gradient-based method in decentralized learning.
 Algorithm \ref{alg:dsgt} exhibits the detailed implementations of DSGD-T in minimizing nonsmooth path-differentiable functions.
 Different from the DSGD in Algorithm \ref{alg:dsgd}, DSGD-T introduces a sequence of auxiliary variables to track the average of local subgradients over all the agents.
-To the best of our knowledge, all the existing works focus on analyzing the convergence of DSGD-T with Clarke regular objective functions, and the convergence of DSGD-T for nonsmooth nonconvex functions remains unexplored.
+To the best of our knowledge, all the existing works focus on analyzing the convergence of DSGD-T with Clarke regular objective functions, and the convergence of DSGD-T for nonsmooth functions without Clarke regularity remains unexplored.

-In this subsection, we prove that DSGD-T can be enclosed by our proposed framework \eqref{Eq_Framework}.
-Therefore, based on our theoretical results exhibited in Theorem \ref{thm:convergence}, we can establish the global convergence of DSGD-T in the minimization of nonsmooth path-differentiable functions.
+In this subsection, we prove that DSGD-T can be enclosed by our proposed framework \eqref{Eq_Framework} with \eqref{eq:reshuf} or \eqref{eq:chi}.
+Therefore, based on our theoretical results exhibited in Theorem \ref{theo:reshuff} and \ref{theo:with}, we can establish the global convergence of DSGD-T in the minimization of nonsmooth path-differentiable functions.

-In the rest of this subsection, we denote ${\bm V}_{k}= [{\bm v}_{1,k}, \ldots, {\bm v}_{d,k}]$ at $k$-th iteration in Algorithm \ref{alg:dsgt}.
-Assumption \ref{Assumption_app} and \ref{Assumption_obj} are also adopted for DSGD-T. In the following, we condense the assertion that DSGD-T can fit in our framework \eqref{Eq_Framework}, along with convergence analysis, into a single theorem.
+In the rest of this subsection, we denote ${\bm V}_{k} = [{\bm v}_{1,k},$ $ \ldots, {\bm v}_{d,k}]$ at $k$-th iteration in Algorithm \ref{alg:dsgt}.
+We condense the assertion that DSGD-T can fit in our framework \eqref{Eq_Framework} with different noise settings, along with convergence analysis, into a single theorem.